Instructions for Students

 Lectures recorded with Camtasia Relay - those classes recorded in a classroom other than MAC 107 - will see only the material from the computer presentation; there is no window showing the instructor.
 Basic navigation controls are at the bottom of the window.

 Most of the problems students encounter are caused by using an older version of Windows Media Player and Silverlight.
 Any student who has problems playing a recorded lecture should update Media Player and Silverlight.
 (Current versions of Media Player include Silverlight, so updating Media Player updates Silverlight.)

-Support for recorded lectures is provided by the Learning Technology Center (LTC) – the same folks who support D2L, etc. Students with technical problems and questions can contact the LTC at firstname.lastname@example.org or 465.2286.
+Support for recorded lectures is provided by Academic Technology Services (ATS)– the same folks who support D2L, etc. Students with technical problems and questions can contact ATS at firstname.lastname@example.org or 465.2286.